D33J49/Kanae/README.md

 # Kanae
-A casual app made by a bored nigga in csc enjoy
+A casual app made by a bored savvy nerd in csc enjoy